 The Department of Biology offers a four-year program leading to a Bachelor of Arts in Biology.
 The program employs traditional and contemporary approaches to the study of life.
 Students of traditional biology seek to learn and understand plants and animals in their natural environments.
-Contemporary biology entails detailed exploration of the molecular processes essential to the origin, evolution, and physiological mechanisms of all forms of life.
-The combination of traditional and contemporary approaches supplies the basic knowledge for molecular biology, allied health, and environmental biology and provides preparation for advanced study in other biological disciplines.
+Contemporary biology entails detailed exploration of the molecular processes essential to the origin, evolution, and physiological mechanisms of all forms of life. combination of traditional and contemporary approaches supplies the basic knowledge for molecular biology, allied health, and environmental biology and provides preparation for advanced study in other biological disciplines.
 Upon completion of their program, graduates will be able to:

-- communicate effectively both orally and in writing; - develop and enhance thinking, reasoning and problem solving skills, so as to build a repertoire of laboratory and other technical skills
+- communicate effectively both orally and in writing; - enhance thinking, reasoning and problem solving skills, so as to build a repertoire of laboratory and other technical skills

 BIOL 150 Foundations of Biology (1st semester) 4 cr

 BIOL 235 Botany (2nd semester) 4 cr

 BIOL 240 Genetics (3rd semester) 4 cr

-BIOL 245 Zoology (4th semester) 4 cr
+BIOL Zoology (4th semester) 4 cr

-Biology Majo or Requirements
+Biology Maj or Requirements

 BIOL 330 Seminar (2) 2 cr

-BIOL 340 Developmental Biology 4 cr

-BIOL 380 Evolution 3 cr

 BIOL 460 Ecology 4 cr

 BIOL 480 Cell Biology 4 cr

+Biology Elect tives 9 cr

-ivisio tives n biology courses IOL 316, 336, 337, 338, 484) 9 cr
+n biology courses

+(exclud ling B IOL 315, 316, 336, 337, 338, 484)

 CHEM 150 Introduction to Chemistry I 4 cr

 CHEM 152 Introduction to Chemistry II 4 cr

 CHEM 201 Organic Chemistry I 4 cr

 CHEM 202 Organic Chemistry II 4 cr

-TOTAL BIO LOGY MAJOR REQUIREMENTS 58
+PHYS 131 General Physics I 4 cr

+PHYS 132 General Physics II 4 cr